-Emergency Care Fian Incont
+Emergency Care Plan

 Name: Insert Student's Picture

-Date of Birth: Student's Ficture
+Date of Birth: -

 School:

 Grade:

 Known Allergies:

 Asthmatic?
 Yes: No:

-^{}Higher risk for severe reaction
+\Higher risk for severe reaction

 STEP 1: TREATMENT

 NOTE: Different symptoms may occur with any reaction and the severity of symptoms can change rapidly.
 Delay in treatment can be fatal.
 A high level of vigilance must be maintained for any symptoms exhibited by a student with food allergies.
 Act quickly!